djmattyg007/AutoCodeLoader/README.txt

   dependency injection container.
 - There is no magic with the setter traits - it relies on you using them, and/or configuring them for use within your dependency injection container.

-- This package relies on a couple of patches having been applied to the underlying Zend\Code package that does most of the heavy lifting.
-More info on how to deal with this will be provided soon.
+This package relis on a couple of patches having been applied to the underlying Zend\Code package that does most of the heavy lifting.
+Unfortunately, these patches need to be applied manually right now.
+For more information, read USAGE.txt.

 In conclusion: